pivotal/docs-tap/scst-scan/upgrading.md

 This document describes how to upgrade Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.

-You can perform a fresh install of Supply Chain Security Tools - Scan by following the instructions in [Install Supply Chain Security Tools - Scan](install-scst-scan.md)
+You can perform a fresh install of Supply Chain Security Tools - Scan by following the instructions in [Install Supply Chain Security Tools - Scan](install-scst-scan.md).

-Here you can find instructions for:
+This topic includes instructions for:

 1. [Prerequisites](#prereqs)